bfrmtx/MTHotel/doc/mth5/source/intro/intro.rst

 The data loggers as "streaming servers" can not directly write into `HDF5 <https://www.hdfgroup.org>`_

-However the :ref:`ATSS <ATSS>` data stream and it's JSON descriptor are designed to be pushed into the MTH5 format.
+However the :ref:`ATSS <ATSS>` data stream and his JSON descriptor are designed to be pushed into the MTH5 format.

 Some operations (like FIR filtering or rotation) may before pushing.